AIxCyberChallenge/example-crs-architecture/example-crs-architecture/restrict-access/README.md

 # Restrict Access

-The script within will restrict public inbound access to a set of subscriptions via Network Security Groups (NSGs) and AKS API network authorization, and Public IP manipulation.
+The script within will restrict public inbound access to a set of subscriptions via Network Security Groups (NSGs), AKS API network authorization, and Public IP manipulation.

 This can be used by competitors to test the access restrictions that will be applied by the Organizers for each round.